THOMASELOVE/431-classes-2024/class02/README.md

 ## Announcements

 1. TA Office Hours will begin on Tuesday 2024-09-03.
 Our Shared Google Drive (431 Fall 2024 Dr Love and Students) contains Zoom links for these sessions in a document called **TA office hours schedule and Zoom links**.
-2. If there's anyone in the room today who is **not yet registered** for the course, see me after class.
+2. If there's anyone in the room today who is **not yet enrolled** in the course, see me after class.
 Thank you.

 ## Things to Do This Weekend